olpotkin/DNN-Gesture-Classifier/README.md

 ![alt text][image2]

-After preprocessing we need to split dataset to:
+After preprocessing we need to split dataset to the 3 sets:

 * Training set: 666
 * Cross-validation set: 167